 Never give out user names, email addresses, or passwords

-If someone who claims to be an administrator or user of an account contacts you, you should note the IP address (this is shown in the events and notifications view in tickets), and independently verify his or her identity (for example, by calling them at the phone number in their user profile).
-If in doubt, never provide any sensitive information or make account changes on someone else's behalf.
-Legitimate users should be able to change their account settings using the methods described above.
+If someone who claims to be a user or administrator contacts you, note the IP address (shown in the events view in tickets) and independently verify their identity (for example, by calling the phone number in their user profile).
+If in doubt, never provide sensitive information or make account changes on someone else's behalf.
+Legitimate users can change their own account settings.

 Limit the number of agents with administrator access

 If you're concerned about your agents accessing information about your end users, you can create a role that does not allow them to edit end-user profiles or view the list of all your end users.

 Monitor account audit logs